001parthdev-code/Adaptive-Performance-Standard-Agent/README.md

 This rule is a **baseline mechanism**, not a claim of optimality.

-One purpose of PS is to determine where this simple formulation fails.
+One purpose of APS is to determine where this simple formulation fails.

 Potential later controllers may investigate: